sebastienplat/sebastienplat.github.io/_posts/2020-01-03-hypothesis-testing.md

 ## ANOVA

-ANOVA allows us to:
-+ check if **more than two samples** belong to the same population.
-+ check if two samples come from populations that have the **same variance**.

-### Assumptions

-The ANOVA is mathematically considered a [generalized linear model (GLM)](https://pythonfordatascience.org/anova-python/).
-It means that its assumptions are the same as for linear regression:

-+ Normality
-+ Homogeneity of variance
-+ Independent observations

-If group sizes are equal, the F-statistic is robust to violations of normality and homogeneity of variance.
-If these assumptions are not met, we can use either the Kruskal-Wallis H-test or the Welch’s ANOVA.

 ### F-distribution

 The [F-Distribution](https://www.geo.fu-berlin.de/en/v/soga/Basics-of-statistics/Continous-Random-Variables/F-Distribution/index.html) has two numbers of degrees of freedom: the denominator (sample size) and numerator (number of samples).